Directions and facilities

 There are a number of car parks in Dorchester but the Colliton Park car park is the closest to The Roman Town House.

-The nearest public toilets are in the car park at the top of town.
+The nearest public toilets are in the Top O'Town car park.